Axway/amplify-central/content/en/docs/connect-api-manager/gateway-administation.md

 The agent can be installed as a Linux service, with systemd.
 The following commands will help you utilize the service.
 These commands install the service abilities and must be run as a root user.

 When running as a service, it is best to save your logging to a file rather than the console output.
-See [Customizing log section (logging)](#customizing-log-section-logging) above.
+See [Customizing logging variables](#customizing-traceability-agent-logging-variables) above.

 **`install`** - To install the service and have it execute as user axway and group axway: